What does it mean to be authentic?

 These are surprisingly hard questions to answer because we have a great capacity for self deception.
 I think a good litmus test is in the level of effort it takes to continue to say and do things.
 If the effort is a lot or continues to increase then perhaps there is something not true to our self.
 To our spirit or essence.

-This can be tricky because if we are afraid of rejection then it may take a lot of effort to share our inner world, for example.
-To overcome that fear.
-But once overcome, a likely response is relief inside.
+This can be tricky because if we are afraid of rejection then it may take a lot of effort to share our inner world and overcome that fear.
+But once overcome, a likely response is inner relief.
 If we don’t share our inner world then the likely inner response is heaviness, effortfulness, tension, or other energy constricting results.
 (I would like to note that sharing your inner world is just an example.
 Being authentic does not mean sharing your inner world.
-Sharing your inner world is only authentic when it is authentic.
+Sharing your inner world is only authentic when it is authentic to you.
 Not when it is reproducing essential features of what we think it means to be authentic.)

 I want to caution against having an idea of what it means to be authentic and then reproducing those ideas in order to appear authentic to yourself and to others.
 There’s no way to do that!